Hierarchical Causal Models: Abstract

-\cabstract{ Scientists often want to learn about cause and effect from hierarchical data, collected from subunits nested inside units.
+Causal questions often arise in settings where data are hierarchical: subunits are nested within units.
 Consider students in schools, cells in patients, or cities in states.
-In such settings, unit-level variables (e.g. each school's budget) may affect subunit-level variables (e.g. the test scores of each student in each school) and vice versa.
-To address causal questions with hierarchical data, we propose hierarchical causal models, which extend structural causal models and causal graphical models by adding inner plates.
-We develop a general graphical identification technique for hierarchical causal models that extends do-calculus.
-We find many situations in which hierarchical data can enable causal identification even when it would be impossible with non-hierarchical data, that is, if we had only unit-level summaries of subunit-level variables (e.g. the school's average test score, rather than each student's score).
-We develop estimation techniques for hierarchical causal models, using methods including hierarchical Bayesian models.
-We illustrate our results in simulation and via a reanalysis of the classic ``eight schools'' study. }
+In these settings, unit-level variables (e.g., a school's budget) may affect subunit-level outcomes (e.g., student test scores), and subunit-level characteristics may aggregate to influence unit-level outcomes.
+In this paper, we show how to analyze hierarchical data for causal inference.
+We introduce hierarchical causal models, which extend structural causal models and graphical models by incorporating inner plates to represent nested data structures.
+We develop a graphical identification technique for these models that generalizes do-calculus.
+We show that hierarchical data can enable causal identification even when it would be impossible with non-hierarchical data--for example, when only unit-level summaries are available.
+We develop estimation strategies, including using hierarchical Bayesian models.
+We illustrate our results in simulation and through a reanalysis of the classic ``eight schools'' study.